The Best Beginner Clarinets As Recommended by 200 Real Band Directors

 Like the Yamaha, Vito clarinets have incredibly tough keys that stay rigid and won’t bend or break so easily.
 They also have a resin body that produces a pleasing wood-like sound that’s easy for beginners to play.

-The Leblanc LCL301 is the current iteration of this fine clarinet.
+The Leblanc LCL301 is the current iteration of this clarinet.
 But really, any used Leblanc or Vito student clarinet is worth a look.

-Selmer SCL301
+Selmer Clarinets

 3. Backun Alpha